ponylang/pony-tutorial/docs/object-capabilities/derived-authority.md

 `AmbientAuth >> NetAuth >> TCPAuth >> TCPConnectAuth`

 where in this paragraph, ">>" means "grants at least as much authority as".
 In fact, the `AmbientAuth` encompasses all ambient authority and is a strictly larger authority than `NetAuth`, which grants access to the network, which is more powerful than `TCPAuth` which is restricted to the TCP protocol.
-Finally, `TCPConnectAuth` is good only for creating a `TCPConnection`.
+Finally, `TCPConnectAuth` is good only for making outbound TCP connections.

 This hierarchy is established by means of the constructor of the weaker authority accepting one of the stronger authorities, for example: